History of the Jews in Germany: Jews of East Germany

-Jews in the reunited Germany (post-1990)
+In the reunited Germany (post-1990)

 The end of the Cold War contributed to a growth of the Jewish community of Germany.
 An important step for the renaissance of Jewish life in Germany occurred in 1990 when Helmut Kohl convened with Heinz Galinski, to allow Jewish people from the former Soviet Union to emigrate to Germany, which led to a large Jewish emigration.
 Germany is home to a nominal Jewish population of more than 200,000 (although this number reflects non-Jewish spouses or children who also immigrated under the Quota Refugee Law); around 100,000 are officially registered with Jewish religious communities.
 The size of the Jewish community in Berlin is estimated at 120,000 people, or 60% of Germany's total Jewish population.
 Today, between 80 and 90 percent of the Jews in Germany are Russian speaking immigrants from the former Soviet Union.
 Many Israelis also move to Germany, particularly Berlin, for its relaxed atmosphere and low cost of living.
 Olim L'Berlin, a Facebook snowclone asking Israelis to emigrate to Berlin, gained notoriety in 2014.
 Some eventually return to Israel after a period of residence in Germany.
-There are also a handful of Jewish families from Muslim countries, including Iran, Turkey, Morocco, and Afghanistan.
+There are also a handful of Jewish families from Muslim-majority countries, including Iran, Turkey, Morocco, and Afghanistan.
 Germany has the third-largest Jewish population in Western Europe after France (600,000) and Britain (300,000) and the fastest-growing Jewish population in Europe in recent years.
 The influx of immigrants, many of them seeking renewed contact with their Ashkenazi heritage, has led to a renaissance of Jewish life in Germany.
 In 1996, Chabad-Lubavitch of Berlin opened a center.
 In 2003, Chabad-Lubavitch of Berlin ordained 10 rabbis, the first rabbis to be ordained in Germany since World War II.
 In 2002 a Reform rabbinical seminary, Abraham Geiger College, was established in Potsdam.
 In 2006, the college announced that it would be ordaining three new rabbis, the first Reform rabbis to be ordained in Germany since 1942.